 10. Support Your Content With Facts & Stats

 Strong content is the foundation of a surefire marketing strategy.
 One of the key components of creating a successful piece of content is backing up your claims with facts and statistics.
-So, be sure to include reliable sources, statistics, studies, research, and surveys pertaining to your topic.
+So, remember to include reliable sources, statistics, studies, research, and surveys about your topic.

 Read also: Best LinkedIn Marketing Strategies